ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 The hub server for the room stores the state of the room, comprising:

 * The *base policy* of the room, which does not depend on the specific participants in the room.
+For example, this includes the room roles and their permissions.
-* The *participation list*: a list of the users who are participants of the room, and their permissions in the room.
+* The *participant list*: a list of the users who are participants of the room, and each user's role in the room.

 > **TODO**: We need a more full description of the room, room state syntax.